Christmas Carol: The Movie: Plot

-That night, Scrooge refuses to dine with his nephew Fred and deliberately pours a bucket of cold water over Bob's youngest son Tiny Tim, who was only discharged from hospital by Dr Lambert, and gets pnemounia.
-After Bob leaves for home, Scrooge is haunted by the ghost of his late business partner, Jacob Marley, who wears a chain as punishment for his selfishness when he was alive.
-He warns Scrooge that he will be haunted by three spirits, and that the first of these will call at one o'clock in the morning.
-Despite this, Scrooge continues his selfish ways by refusing to donate money to two men of business, admitting that he supports the prisons and workhouses, and even claims that the poor are better off dead and should die to 'decrease the surplus population'.
+After Bob leaves the office, Scrooge is haunted by the ghost of his late business partner, Jacob Marley, who wears a chain as punishment for his selfishness when he was alive.
+He tells Scrooge that he will suffer the same fate unless he changes his ways, and that he will be visited by three spirits beginning that night.
+Despite this, Scrooge subsequently refuses to donate to charity, telling the fundraisers that he supports the prisons and workhouses and believes that the poor are better off dead and should die to 'decrease the surplus population'.